alexandragrosul/alexandragrosul/README.md

 - 👋 Hi, I’m Sasha
 - 🥹 I'm 14
 - 👀 I’m interested in books, piano, art, coding.
-- 🌱 I’m currently learning JavaScript, HTML, CSS and React
+- 🌱 I’m currently learning JavaScript, TypeScript, HTML, CSS, React Native and React
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: grosulalexandra@gmail.com
+- 👩🏽‍💻 Founder of HomeHero and escoala.md

 <!---
 alexandragrosul/alexandragrosul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.